wessware/wessware/README.md

 ---
 I am an objective & adaptive engineer & scientist with a specialty in Data Science and Machine Learning.
 I also have satiable skills in front-end web development, Graphic design and UI/UX design.
 I as well take a keen interest in Research & Development.

-I am working on a research project on the subject; Data Loss & Missing Marks in Kenyan Institutions of higher Learning.
-This <a href='https://github.com/users/wessware/projects/1'> project </a> uses Machine Learning models to predict likelihood & determine causes w.r.t the study subject.

-Also in the pipeline, is a project on 'Start up Failure & Success'.
-I have completed several other industry-oriented projects using an array of Machine Learning tools as highlighted.
-I am open to collaboration and currently I am learning Natural Language Processing to expand my Knowledge base in Artificial Intelligence and Data Science.

 ----
 ToolBox